deeplearning4j/deeplearning4j/markovchainmontecarlo.md

 Markov chains have a particular property: oblivion, or forgetting.

-That is, they have no memory.
-They know nothing beyond the present, which means that the only factor determining the transition to a future state is a chain's current state.
+That is, they have no long-term memory.
+They know nothing beyond the present, which means that the only factor determining the transition to a future state is a Markov chain's current state.
 You could say the "m" in Markov stands for "memoryless": A woman with amnesia pacing through the rooms of a house without know why.
 Or you might say that Markov Chains assume the entirety of the past is encoded in the present, so we don't need to know anything more than where we are to infer where we will be next.

 For an excellent interactive demo of Markov Chains, [see the visual explanation on this site](http://setosa.io/ev/markov-chains/).